 ChatGPT may revolutionize work and empower both policyholders and cyber insurance companies to be more efficient.
 However, you're also likely to see more cyber insurance claims associated with cyber risks stemming from malicious ChatGPT use.

 AI considerations aren’t new for cyber insurance.
 But as the technology continues to evolve, insurance policies will need to adapt to evolving AI regulation and liability issues associated with LLMs.
-Given the expanding cyber risks associated with generative AI, it’s important to set comprehensive controls that allow for the safe use of LLMs without compromising your cyber insurance, the privacy of your company or clients' sensitive data.
+Given the expanding cyber risks associated with generative AI, it’s important to set comprehensive controls that allow for the safe use of LLMs without compromising your cyber insurance requirements, the privacy of your company or clients' sensitive data.

 First, paid enterprise versions of ChatGPT are an essential stepping stone to addressing data privacy concerns.
 These business licenses allow you more control over how the data is used, stored, and deleted.
 Users with Pro or Business licenses also get access to OpenAI's API, creating greater transparency.